BioWilko/ncov2019-artic-nf/README.md

 You can also use cram file input by passing the --cram flag.
 You can also specify cram file output by passing the --outCram flag.

 You can avoid just the cloning of the scheme repository to remain on a fixed revision of it over time by passing --schemeRepoURL `file:///path/to/own/clone/of/github.com/artic-network/primer-schemes`.
-This removes any internet access from the workflow except for the optional upload steps.

 ### Nanopore
 #### Nanopolish